openl2m/openl2m/docs/code/switches_app/drivers/snmp/snmp-discover-vlan.rst

 Switching capabilities are described by what is called the **Q-Bridge MIB**.
 The Q-Bridge defines the switch ports and vlans on a device.
 Note that in this context, a port is NOT the same as an interface as described above.
 A (switch) port is typically a physical port on the device, and as such has a port-id.
-Interfaces can be virtual (eg. "interface Vlan 100"), and have interface-id's but *not port-id's.*
+Interfaces can be virtual (eg. "interface Vlan 100"), and that situation (virtual interfaces) they have interface-id's but *not port-id's.*

 The often confusing part is that on many (but not all) devices, the interface-id and port-id are the same number.
 However, this is not a given, so we need to discover the mapping of (switch) port-id to interface-id,